ericfouillet/twitlist/README.md

 Lists are a good way to separate accounts by theme, so I created this small application to manage lists more easily.

 The server is in Go (exposing a REST interface), the UI is in Elm.
-This is a workin progress.
+This is a work in progress.

 ## Installation: